Chapter 3301-83 Pupil Transportation

 (5) Except when loading or unloading pre-school or special needs children, the driver shall remain on the bus while pupils are loading and unloading.

-(H) The bus driver shall not leave a school bus unattended with pupils on board except when loading or unloading pre-school and special needs children or in the event of an emergency.
-Drivers who must leave their driver’s position for these purposes shall not leave the immediate vicinity of the bus, except for an emergency.
+(4) The school bus driver shall not leave a vehicle unattended with pupils on board except when loading or unloading pre-school and special needs children or in the event of an emergency.
+Drivers who must leave the bus for these purposes shall not leave the immediate vicinity of the bus, except for an emergency.

-(I) The driver shall not leave the bus until the brakes are set, the engine stopped and the ignition key removed, with the exception for buses equipped with wheelchair lifts or diesel engines that require the engine to be running.
+(5) The school bus driver shall not leave the vehicle until the brakes are set, the engine stopped and the ignition key removed, with the exception for buses equipped with wheelchair lifts or diesel engines that require the engine to be running.

-(J) At the conclusion of each route or trip, the driver should ensure all passengers have left the bus by visually inspecting each seat position.
+(6) At the conclusion of each route or trip, the driver shall ensure all passengers have left the bus by visually inspecting each seat position.
+Additional procedures for drivers post-trip inspections are detailed in the Ohio pre-service driver training manual.

 (A) Designation of school bus stops

-It shall be the responsibility of the superintendent or designee to determine the location of all school bus stops which shall be approved annually by the districts board of education as an integral part of the school bus routing plan within ten days following the opening of school.
+It shall be the responsibility of the superintendent or designee to determine the location of all school bus stops which shall be approved annually by the districts' board of education.
 Authority to designate or relocate subsequent school bus stops may be delegated by the board of education to the superintendent or designee.
+Bus stops and a time schedule shall be adopted and put in force by the board not earlier than thirty days prior to and not later than ten days after the beginning of the school term.

 (B) School bus stop location